 In the last issue, I shared on the importance of onboarding your talent from Day 0 before he joins the organization.
-In this latest piece, I’ll focus more on some things you could potentially do to differentiate your onboarding programme from the regular ones when the new hire joins on his first day.
+In this latest piece, I’ll focus more on some employer branding agency tips that you could potentially do to differentiate your onboarding programme from the regular ones when the new hire joins on his first day.
 That way, you can better create the right experience for your new hire at the onset, set him up for success and strengthen your proposition as an employer of choice.

 Create a sense of inclusion right from the start!